-500 people or less = $10 per month
+<500 tags/month = $10 per month

-500-1000 = $25 per month
+<5000 tags/month = $25 per month

-Greater than 1000 = $50 per month
+Greater than 5000 = $50 per month

 Agreement:

 By signing this agreement Tre-Uniti LLC will provide for you an Idee Beacon at no cost (Free Beacon) or at the monthly subscription rate for your community’s size (Paid Beacon).
 Tre-Uniti LLC will provide a monthly invoice via email and the invoice will be paid through a credit card processor (Stripe).
 By using Idee you agree to our Privacy Policy, Terms of Use (both posted on the Idee website) and this agreement.